You can talk with chatbots in many ways. The most common (and trendy) are NLP and button replies.

 Buttons are an alternative way to help end users to reply to a message.
-A button, in Tiledesk, simply sends the button-text to the chatbot on the other side of the conversation.
-So, if the button contains the text “Talk to agent”, after pressing the button this same text will be sent and shown in the conversation as if you typed it manually.
+Your click on the button simply sends back the button-text to the chatbot on the other side of the conversation.
+So, if the button contains the text “Talk to agent”, after clicking on said button the exact same text will be sent and shown in the conversation as if you typed it manually.

 To better understand when and how buttons are a better solution than using NLP, we can start with a practical example.

 Let’s start from our Charlie chatbot in the first tutorial.
 Just consider, but we’ll return on this later, that the way described in this article to render buttons works on all Tiledesk chatbots, e.g. Native chatbots, External and Dialogflow chatbots.

 Now suppose that the user wants to ask something about the type of accounts supported by Quantabank.
 He can, for example, ask something like this: “what type of accounts do you provide?”.
 Let’s create the answer to this question.